Waikato Stadium: Notable events

 FMG Stadium Waikato (then known as Rugby Park) was host to one of the matches during the 1981 Springbok Tour.
 However, the game against Waikato was called off in front of a full house at Rugby Park.
 A pitch invasion by several hundred anti-tour protestors and rumours that a light aircraft had been stolen from Taupo and was headed for Rugby Park proved too much for the authorities.

 Since 2002, the stadium has been host to a variety of events ranging from sporting events to cultural events.
-This includes: Men’s and Women’s International rugby, Super Rugby, Mitre 10 Cup rugby, Kingz and Wellington Phoenix football, Impact World Tour, Habitat for Humanity, Summer Jam, Volcanic Paintball, Crusty Demons, WIPSEC Cultural Concert, Regional/National Marching Championship, NRL New Zealand Warriors, Waikato FC NZFC matches, Kiwi Bowl Gridiron and International football.
+This includes: Men’s and Women’s International rugby, Super Rugby, Mitre 10 Cup rugby, Kingz and Wellington Phoenix football, Impact World Tour, Habitat for Humanity, Summer Jam, Volcanic Paintball, Crusty Demons, WIPSEC Cultural Concert, Regional/National Marching Championship, NRL matches involving the New Zealand Warriors, Waikato FC NZFC matches, Kiwi Bowl Gridiron and International football.

 On 11 June 2005, Waikato Stadium was host to a historic, first ever win by the New Zealand Māori Rugby Union Team (later renamed Māori All Blacks), over the touring British & Irish Lions.

 It was one of four host stadiums of the 2008 FIFA U-17 Women's World Cup, hosting six group matches and two quarter-finals.
 FMG Waikato Stadium also hosted three pool matches for the Rugby World Cup 2011 – Wales vs. Samoa, Wales vs. Fiji, and New Zealand vs. Japan.

 On 4 August 2012, the stadium hosted the 2012 Super Rugby Final between the Chiefs and the Sharks.

 In 2017, Waikato Stadium hosted their first ever rugby league test matches with two 2017 Rugby League World Cup Group B games – Samoa vs. Tonga (18,156 spectators), and New Zealand vs. Tonga (24,041 spectators).

 In 2018 New Zealand Sevens was held on the 3–4 Feb.

 in 2019, the Tongan rugby league team defeated the Great Britain Lions 14–6 in the 2019 Great Britain Lions tour at the ground.

-In 2023, it will be used as one of the venues for the 2023 FIFA Women's World Cup, hosting five group stage matches.
+In 2023, it was used as one of the venues for the 2023 FIFA Women's World Cup, hosting five matches.
 Waikato Stadium was also one of two venues to host the inter-confederation play-offs.